tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 *&nbsp;Note that each time you restart Chrome you will be prompted to ``Disable Developer Mode Extensions``.
 Feel free to simply hit ``Cancel`` and continue.<br/>
 ![image](https://cloud.githubusercontent.com/assets/27123/21674871/5041d6c6-d338-11e6-9112-9dcebb5553e6.png)

-This is indeed annoying, as Google intends, however there is no workaround we are aware of at this time
+This is indeed annoying, as Google intends, however there is a workaround for [advanced users on Windows](https://github.com/dhowe/AdNauseam/wiki/Install-AdNauseam-in-Chrome-on-Windows).
+Unfortunately we are thus far unaware of workarounds for other platforms.

 <br>